FarronF/limerick-council-meetings/meetings/2021/04/20-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes -  Meeting of the Travel & Transportation Strategic Policy Committee - 16th February 2021.md

 scheduled for Tuesday, the 20th April 2021.
 He thanked all for attending and thanked the NTA

-representatives individually for their presentation and declared the meeting closed.---
+representatives individually for their presentation and declared the meeting closed.
+---